 For example, if you’re going to London and want to catch a game, any game, there are:

-- 5 Premier League teams: Arsenal, Chelsea, Crystal Palace, Tottenham Hotspur, West Ham, and Watford
+- 7 Premier League teams: Arsenal, Chelsea, Crystal Palace, Fulham, Tottenham Hotspur, West Ham, and Watford

-- 4 Championship teams: Brentford, Fulham, Queens Park Rangers, and Reading (an hour away)
+- 4 Championship teams: Brentford, Queens Park Rangers, Millwall and Reading (an hour away)

-- 4 League One teams: Oxford United (an hour away), AFC Wimbledon, Millwall, and Charlton
+- 3 League One teams: Oxford United (an hour away), AFC Wimbledon and Charlton

-- 4 League Two teams: Barnet, Leyton Orient, Crawley Town, and Stevenage
+- 3 League Two teams: Luton Town, Crawley Town, and Stevenage

 This doesn’t even get into the Conference teams, but let’s keep it fairly simple for now.
 The same situation is true of other big cities like Manchester and Birmingham, so don’t limit yourself to just the Premier League.
 In many ways, I find the Football League to be a more enjoyable experience, with smaller stadiums and longtime dedicated fans.